postyou/contao-webp-bundle/README.md

 ## Usage

-All image and text contentelements contain an additional "Use WebP Format" checkbox.
+In the conto system settings a "Use WebP Format" checkbox is added.
-If the checkbox is selected, the image will be converted.
+If the checkbox is selected, all images of image and text content elements will be converted.